-The Consolidated Appropriations Act was signed into law as part of a $2.3 trillion funding package.
-The Act provides a number of healthcare-related provisions including surprise medical bill protections, cost transparency, and an expansion of the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008 and total to 5,593 pages of legislation.
+The Consolidated Appropriations Act was signed into law in 2021, as part of a $2.3 trillion funding package.
+The Act provides a number of healthcare-related provisions including surprise medical bill protections, treatment cost transparency, and an expansion of the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008.

-The Transparency in Coverage Final Rule was a joint effort enacted by the Department of Health and Human Services (HHS), the Department of Labor, and the Department of Treasury on October 29, 2020.
+The Transparency in Coverage Final Rule was a joint effort enacted in 2020 by the Department of Health and Human Services (HHS), the Department of Labor, and the Department of Treasury.
 The rule improves transparency in price and quality to aid consumers in making informed health care decisions.

 Please see Consolidated Appropriations Act and Transparency in Coverage Final Rule for additional information.

 SB 368 mandates that health plans provide members with deductible and out-of-pocket maximum accrual notices for any month when benefits are used.
-Members receive these statements, showing progress toward their deductible or maximum out-of-pocket limits, until the member hits their full deductible or out-of-pocket maximum.
+Subscribers receive these statements, showing progress toward their deductible or maximum out-of-pocket limits, if any, until they hit their full deductible or out-of-pocket maximum.

-Blue Shield is addressing the compliance obligation of this mandate as it applies to our fully-insured group plans and will be sending member accrual notices to keep members informed.
+Blue Shield is addressing the compliance obligation of this mandate as it applies to our fully-insured group plans and has been sending subscriber accrual notices since October 2022.

 SB 368 applies to fully-insured and flex-funded groups, but not to self-funded groups.
-The bill also applies to IFP, including grandfathered plans.
+The bill also applies to Medicare Supplement and IFP, including grandfathered plans.

 California Senate Bill (SB) 260 requires Blue Shield of California to annually notify enrollees with individual or group health care coverage that if the enrollee ceases to be enrolled in coverage, Blue Shield will provide information, including the enrollee’s name, address, and other contact information to Covered California so that the enrollee may obtain other coverage.
 Enrollees may opt out of this transfer of information to Covered California.